andrey-dresvyannikov/tst_squash_and_merge/README.md

 # tst_squash_and_merge
-test repo for squash and merge
+testing repo for squash and merge

 update 1